austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v4.5.4 - 2020-04-01
+    * Now ebInterface 5.0 `Contact` email addresses and telephone numbers are also mapped to UBL (see [issue #2](https://github.com/austriapro/ebinterface-ubl-mapping/issues/2))
 * v4.5.3 - 2020-02-07
     * Preferring `PaymentMeans/InstructionID` over `PaymentMeans/PaymentID`
     * Changed the mapping of ebInterface from `PaymentReference` to `PaymentMeans/InstructionID`